MayankGupta-dev08/LearningJava/src/main/resources/multithreading/NOTES.md

 - **Time-Sliced Scheduling:**
     - Suitable for scenarios prioritizing fairness and predictability.
     - Useful in scenarios with real-time requirements.

+### Deadlocks:
+- A deadlock is a situation where a thread is waiting for an object lock that another thread holds, and this other thread is waiting for an object lock that the earlier thread holds.
+- Since each thread is waiting for the other thread to relinquish the lock, hence they both remain waiting forever in the blocked-for-lock-acquisition state.
+- The threads are said to be deadlocked.

 ### Thread Safety:
 - It's the term used to describe the design of classes that ensures that the state of their object is always consistent, even when the objects are used concurrently by multiple threads.
 E.g., StringBuffer.